BackSpaceTech/open-submitter/docs/articles.md

 ## Spinning Tools

 Creating articles of any size in spin syntax manually is very slow process.
 The most popular tool used by professional SEO consultants to speed up this process is [The Best Spinner][3a94b86c].

+## Create an Article Submission

+Open the GUI and click "Create Article"

+Enter the title, description and body of your article.